SciTools/iris/docs/src/further_topics/metadata.rst

 The ``metadata`` property will return an appropriate `namedtuple`_ metadata class for each Iris `CF Conventions`_ class container.
-The metadata class returned by each container class is shown in :numref:`metadata classes table` below,
+The metadata class returned by each container class is shown in :ref:`metadata classes table` below,

 .. _metadata classes table:
 .. table:: - Iris namedtuple metadata classes